What Are Two-Way Conversations, and How Do They Work?

 There are many tools and solutions to help you create two-way conversations.
 For those seeking to capture the conversation and opportunity, a conversational commerce platform is a great choice.

 By creating AI-powered experiences, you can engage customers on their favorite channels — website, Facebook Messenger, Instagram, WhatsApp, SMS, and more — to help boost sales and secure customer insights.
 Just as important, conversational commerce operates 24/7 and adds information, automation, and self-service to conversations.
 So even if you’re not selling, you are continually servicing your customers — such as providing front-end FAQs, authenticating users, authorizing payments, and more.

-Companies can quickly integrate conversational commerce through an end-to-end solution like Jumper.ai, the Vonage conversational commerce application.
+Companies can quickly integrate conversational commerce through an end-to-end solution like Vonage Conversational Commerce, powered by Jumper.ai.
 For more complex requirements, Vonage Communications APIs can help shape a customized solution.

 Messaging APIs have a strong role to play in conversational commerce, as messages are a key first step in starting a conversation with customers.
 By incorporating popular channels like WhatsApp and Facebook Messenger into your strategy, you can reach customers where they are already most active and engaged.
 Thus, the messages channel is a great first point-of-contact to engage potential customers.